Propaganda (band)

-Propaganda are a German synth-pop band formed in Düsseldorf in 1982.
-They signed a recording contract with ZTT Records as early as 1983 and released their first single "Dr Mabuse" in 1984.
-Followed by their debut studio album, the critically acclaimed A Secret Wish, in 1985.
-Two of the album's singles, "Dr. Mabuse" and "Duel", were UK Top 30 hits.
-A second studio album, 1234 (1990), was recorded with a markedly different line-up and released by Virgin Records to less success.
-There have been several partial reformations of the group in the 21st century, with the original vocalists currently active as xPropaganda.
+Propaganda is a German synth-pop band formed in Düsseldorf in 1982.
+They signed a recording contract with the UK label ZTT Records in 1983 and released their first single "Dr. Mabuse" in 1984.
+Their debut studio album, the critically acclaimed A Secret Wish, was released in mid-1985, and contained both "Dr. Mabuse" and the hit single "Duel" (both singles were UK Top 30 hits).
+A second studio album, 1234, was recorded with a markedly different line-up and released in 1990 by Virgin Records to less success.
+There have been several partial reformations of the group in the 21st century, with the original vocalists Claudia Brücken and Susanne Freytag currently active as xPropaganda who released a new album in 2022, and the remaining original members Ralf Dörper and Michael Mertens continuing as Propaganda and releasing an album in 2024 with a guest vocalist Thunder Bae.